 In the recent past, a single person – or solo artist – is often behind a successful organization.
 Apple is associated with Steve Jobs.
 Microsoft with Bill Gates.
 The Virgin brand with Richard Branson.
 It was the person behind the organization that made it a success.
 The people within the organization were spokes in the wheel of a much bigger engine controlled and envisioned by this one person.

 Although I don’t foresee individual fame subsiding soon, I do believe that organizational success no longer relies on one person.
 For an organization to succeed in our current complex and volatile economic environment, you need a choir, not just one solo artist.
 An optimal organization balances financial profit, operational efficiency, employee happiness and market share.
-It is not a one or the other, but a constant aim to maintain equilibrium between all these factors that contributes to a company’s success.
+It is not one or the other, but a constant aim to maintain equilibrium between all these factors that contribute to a company’s success.
 It’s an art, grounded firmly in science.
 I see an optimal organization as a play of talent.

 An optimal organization is one where there is harmony and collaboration.
 A whole, living organism as Frederic Laloux describes it in his book Reinventing Organizations.